 A2.
 The City-Parish maintains a routine pump station preventative maintenance and reactive maintenance program.
-The pump station staff is responsible for visits to pump stations for general observations and preventative maintenance and completing repairs to pump stations, identified through site visits, SCADA, and/or public notifications.
+The pump station staff and contractors are responsible for visits to pump stations for general observations and preventative maintenance and completing repairs to pump stations, identified through site visits, SCADA, and/or public notifications.
 A summary of the activities is included in the table below.